snl-Business/.github/NAMING-STANDARDS.md

 **Rules:**
 - Use PascalCase for all parts
-- Domain can be acronym (SPPQ) or proper case (Sppq) - be consistent per project
+- Acronyms for domain names (SPPQ)
 - Follow layered architecture: Core → Domain → Services → Process/API

 ---